syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Drawing-Tool.md

 # Drawing Tool

-Diagram control now provides a drawing tool to draw the below list LineConnector dynamically during run time.
+Diagram control now provides a drawing tool to draw different types of connectors dynamically and connector types are listed below.

 1. LineConnector
 2. OrthogonalConnector